A summary of Gunma's recommended ski resorts: Great potential for powder snow and freeriding

 Gunma is the only place where you can find powder, hard snow, and terrain

-The Katashina area is one of the snowiest areas in the Kanto region.
-Surrounded by mountains, Oze National Park stretches out to the north of the Katashina area.
-The Minakami area is attractive for its easy access from the Minakami IC on the Kan'etsu Expressway and its high-quality snow.
-The Agatsuma area is home to long-established, famous hot springs such as Kusatsu Onsen and Manza Onsen, making it a paradise for hot spring lovers.
+The Katashina area is one of the heaviest snowfall regions in the Kanto area.
+Surrounded by mountains, the Oze National Park stretches across the northern part of the Katashina area.
+The Minakami area is attractive for its easy access from the Kan-Etsu Expressway Minakami Interchange and its high-quality snow.
+The Agatsuma area has famous hot springs such as Kusatsu Onsen and Manza Onsen, making it an irresistible region for hot spring lovers.

-Gunma Prefecture's ski resorts are not particularly flashy, but they are all unique and top-notch.
-Due to its proximity to the Joetsu border, the snow quality is good and there is an abundance of snow.
-The chances of hitting powder are particularly high during the peak season from January to February.
+Gunma Prefecture's ski resorts may not be flashy or extravagant, but each one is unique and of high quality.
+Because it is close to the Joetsu border, the snow quality is good and the amount of snowfall is abundant.
+In particular, the chances of finding powder snow are high during the peak season from January to February.

 The cold weather tends to maintain hard runs, but there are also spots nearby where you can enjoy powder and terrain.
 Gunma is also rich in natural terrain, and it could even be said that playing on natural walls is a culture that originated in Gunma.
 There are not many all-around ski resorts in the whole country where you can enjoy hard runs, powder, and natural terrain all in one ski resort